davidpet/snippets/cpp/Variables/017 - Variable Lifetime - explanation.md

 # Variable Lifetime inc. Caveats

-In the above code, we have demonstrated the lifetime of different types of variables in C++.
+In the code, we have demonstrated the lifetime of different types of variables in C++.

 1. **Global Variables**: These are declared outside all functions and are available throughout the program from the point of their declaration.
 In the code, `global` is a global variable.
 It is available in the `main` function and any other function we might have.